ivarsaris/PoolDrillz-MS2/README.md

 That I would like to add are the following:
 * Allow user to create an account.
 In this account, the user can store exercises suitable for them.
 * Password integration, so each user has a secure account.
-* User can only delete an execise he or she added to the database themself, this to avoid abuse.
+* User can only delete an exercise he or she added to the database themself, this to avoid abuse.
 * A forum on which users can discuss ideas and ask questions.
-* An image template, where the user can drag balls onto an empty pooltable to create an image for an exercise.
+* An image template, where the user can drag balls onto an empty pool table to create an image for an exercise.
 * A high score table.
 Users can input their high score of an exercise, to create competition.
 * Exercise review.
 Users can give a star rating to an exercise.
 The average of all ratings is displayed next to the exercise.